-If your market research indicates that you are ready for government contracts, and that there are opportunities for you, then the next step is to get registered.
+If your market research indicates that you are ready for government contracts and that there are opportunities for you, the next step is to get registered.
 To do business with the federal government, you must (at a minimum) be registered in the following systems:

-- Small Business Programs: The Small Business Administration certifies companies that are eligible for programs such as HUBZone, Woman-Owned, or 8(a) companies.
+- Small Business Programs: The Small Business Administration certifies companies that are eligible for such programs as HUBZone, Woman-Owned or 8(a).
 These programs can help you win more government contracts.

 - GSA: The General Services Administration is like Amazon for the government.
-They make contracts that other agencies order off of, and they maintain lists of sources for many goods and services.
+It makes contracts that other agencies order off of, and maintains lists of sources for many goods and services.
 Getting on a GSA schedule can bring in a tremendous amount of business and simplify the process.

-- Sole Source: If you are the only company that can meet a requirement the government has, then you can be awarded a contract without bidding or competing.
+- Sole source: If you are the only company that can meet a requirement the government has, then you can win a contract without bidding or competing.
 Maybe you are the only company that does what you do, or you are the only one in a given area, or you are the only company that has the proper registration or certification.
-The process can be a little different, and sometimes more difficult, but the payoff of a huge contract that you didn’t have to compete for can make it all worth the effort.
+The process can be a little different, sometimes more difficult, but the payoff of a huge contract that you didn’t have to compete for can make it worth the effort.

-- GPC: The Government Purchase Card can be used for purchases under the micro-purchase threshold (between $2k and $3.5K depending on the industry).
-This means that for small, one-time purchases, the end user can purchase a good or service directly on a credit card, without a contract.
+- GPC: The Government Purchase Card can be used for purchases under the micro-purchase threshold (between $2k and $3.5K, depending on the industry).
+This means that for small, one-time purchases, the end user can put a good or service directly on a credit card, without a contract.

 Fortunes are made in government contracting, and yours could be next.
 The government is one of the largest markets in America, and to ignore it is leaving money on the table.
 If you don’t pick it up, you can bet your competition will.
 Begin developing your government-contracting program today.